Yuhan-Fei/SMRTnet/README.md

-# :sparkles: SMRTnet :sparkles:

 This is a [PyTorch](https://pytorch.org/) implementation of our paper:

 ## :page_facing_up: Predicting small molecule and RNA target interactions using deep neural network

 Small molecules can bind RNAs to regulate their fate and functions, providing promising opportunities for treating human diseases.
 However, current tools for predicting small molecule-RNA interactions (SRIs) require prior knowledge of RNA tertiary structures, limiting their utility in drug discovery.
 Here, we present SMRTnet, a deep learning method to predict SRIs based on RNA secondary structure.
 By integrating **large language models**, **convolutional neural networks**, **graph attention networks**, and **multimodal data fusion**, SMRTnet achieves high performance across multiple experimental benchmarks, substantially outperforming existing state-of-the-art tools.

+For wet-lab validation experiments, we conducted a large-scale experimental assessment on SMRTnet predictions for 10 disease-associated RNA targets, identifying 40 hits of RNA-targeting small molecules with nanomolar-to-micromolar dissociation constants.
+Focusing on the MYC internal ribosome entry site (IRES) as a target, SMRTnet-predicted small molecules showed binding scores correlated closely with observed validation rates.
+Notably, one predicted compound downregulated MYC expression, inhibited proliferation, and promoted apoptosis in three cancer cell lines.

+Together, by eliminating the need for RNA tertiary structures, SMRTnet expands the scope of feasible RNA targets and accelerates the discovery and development of RNA-targeting therapeutics.

 <p align="center"><img src="figs/workflow.png" width=100% /></p>